SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ![](Case_Study_2_files/figure-html/SWLS_and_HDI-1.png)<!-- -->

-* Finding: In countries that have lower HDI, females appear to have higher life satisfaction level than males.As the HDI increases, the life satisfaction diffenrecence between females and males is getting smaller.
+* Finding: In countries that have lower HDI, females appear to have higher life satisfaction level than males.
+As the HDI increases, the life satisfaction difference between females and males is getting smaller.

 #### 5.e.2 Presented below is to show the relationship between Life Satisfaction and HDI Category.